WordPress/blogger-importer/readme.txt

 = My posts and comments moved across but some things are stripped out =

 The importer uses the SimplePie classes to process the data, these in turn use a Simplepie_Sanitize class to remove potentially malicious code from the source data.
-If the php-xml module is not installed then this may result in your entire comment text being stripped out.
+If the php-xml module is not installed then this may result in your entire comment text being stripped out and the error "PHP Warning: DOMDocument not found, unable to use sanitizer" to appear in your logs.

 = The dashboard is reporting that there are 0 comments in blogger =